GameStop Shares Swing Wildly

 Shares of stocks that have been rising dramatically in the last few weeks alongside GameStop also fell at the open.
 Koss shares were down by 46 percent and then reversed to reclaim half the lost territory.
 Trading was halted at 9:36 as shares fell and then again at 11:30 as they soared.
 AMC shares dropped by almost 50 percent but by 11:30 a.m. they were down by only 33 percent.

-The shares in these stocks, many of which have been supported by users of the Reddit board WallStreetBets, have tended to fall when the broader market rises and rise when the broader market falls.
+The prices of these stocks, many of which have been supported by users of the Reddit board WallStreetBets, have tended to fall when the broader market rises and rise when the broader market falls.
 The Dow Jones Industrial Average jumped more than 500 points, around 1.7 percent, in the first hour of trading Tuesday morning.

 One of the most prominent bulls in the so-called “meme stocks”—Bar Stool Sports founder Dave Partnoy—announced he had sold his shares in the companies Tuesday morning.